swedenconnect/technical-framework/README.md

 This repository comprises the specifications of the Swedish eID Framework.

+> Also see the [october-2015-updates](https://github.com/elegnamnden/technical-framework/tree/october-2015-updates) branch for draft specifications of the currently released version (the master branch).

 ## Contents

 The master branch of the repository contains the currently active specifications.